Alfaah-Jnr/Alfaah-Jnr/README.md

 - 👋 Hi, I’m @Alfaah-Jnr
-- 👀 I’m interested in data science and web development with python
+- 👀 I’m interested in data science
-- 🌱 I’m currently learning python
+- 🌱 I’m currently in the process learning
-- 💞️ I’m looking to collaborate on python
+- 💞️ I’m looking to collaborate in order to improve my analytical mind set
-- 📫 How to reach me alphasesayjr94@gmail.com
+- 📫 How to reach me ajsesay94@gmail.com

 <!---
 Alfaah-Jnr/Alfaah-Jnr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.